-Organizational culture comprises a plethora of aspects from behaviours and attitudes to mindsets, belief systems, ideologies and of course habits, both company-wide and individual.
+Organizational culture comprises a plethora of aspects from behaviors and attitudes to mindsets, belief systems, ideologies and of course habits, both company-wise and individual.
 This culture, which is so multi-faceted and complex in nature, is what gives an organization an identity, a backbone, and a code to act by.
 It is a huge determinant of workplace happiness, engagement, productivity, and consequently – success.

 So, how can managers help drive culture?

 Managers should not just be examples of professional acumen and official expertise.
 They are human and they have had prolific histories in the field and in life.
 So, aside from appropriating them as models of purely work-associated aspects, organizations should leverage the experience and mentor-ship skills that managers possess to drive culture within and across teams and departments.
 When a manager, for instance, deals with an employee’s work problems with empathy and understanding, a trickle- down effect causes the team to aspire to behaviors at par with the manager’s.
 A manager who takes a personal interest in customer opinions, rather than only writing or preaching about “customer centricity” will only wake team members up to the fact that values are culture are more about doing than saying.